 Imagine hearing a voice that doesn’t use any words; a voice that is always right and comes from within yourself.
-Listening to this voice is like putting your mind on autopilot, and allowing it to perform actions and processing information without conscious awareness.
+Listening to this voice is like putting your mind on autopilot, and allowing it to perform actions and process information without conscious awareness.
 You don’t know where the voice comes from or why, but you definitely know that it is truthful.
 The good news is that this inner voice or sixth sense exists and it is called intuition.
 Top scientists and leaders such as Albert Einstein and Steve Jobs attribute their achievements to their “gut-feeling.”
-But, what makes certain people more connected to their gut-feeling?
+But, what makes a person more connected to their gut-feeling?
 Who benefits from the perks of intuition the most?
-Get ready to discover the 5 traits that make an intuitive person stand out from the crowd.
+Discover the 5 traits of highly intuitive people and how to trust your intuition.

 “Intuition will tell the thinking mind where to look next.”